 Freediving opened Adam’s eyes to a new way of living and managing pressure and stresses that come with sport, work, and everyday life.
 Wanting to help others break free from the shackles of pressure, he started The Pressure Project and shares his knowledge and strategies with businesses, teams and individuals.
 The Pressure Project’s mission is to help release participants from self-defeating thought patterns, unlock their full potential, reach their goals, and live a full and happy life.

-Adam shares how you can release yourself from pressure and improve your relationship with your mind.
+Below, Adam shares how you can release yourself from pressure and improve your relationship with your mind.
 Don’t worry, you don’t have to get your feet wet to do it.

 Deep in the ocean, on one breath, the pressure compressing your body, you descend into the big blue expansive sea not knowing what lies beneath.
 What do you find?
 Ultimate peace, ultimate enjoyment, suspended in time, a presence you’ve never known, all whilst not having access to the number one thing we human’s need to survive… oxygen.